 Either a allow us to

-same between all of applied values them) and delay the error handling to a
+apply functions to the payload values and delay the error handling to a

 later phase.
 Semantically, the first Either in order that returns a